Steps To Setting Boundaries

 Where do I start setting limits and boundaries?

 Start by identifying areas in your life where you feel overwhelmed, uncomfortable, or exploited.
 Reflect on situations that make you feel guilty or drained.
 Use these feelings as signals to recognize where boundaries are needed.
+Communicating boundaries early in a relationship helps prevent unhealthy ones from forming.

-What not to do when setting boundaries?
+What should you not do when setting boundaries?

 Avoid setting weak boundaries or boundaries based on the desires of others, being inconsistent, allowing guilt to deter you, or neglecting self-care.
 Remember, poor boundaries can lead to burnout and affect mental well-being.